 O give us help against the adversary, For deliverance by man is in vain.

 There are moments in life when you know that you need help.
 You look around and see who can help you.
 When you see that certain person begin to move towards you, your spirits lift, and you feel excited because help is on the way.
 For Christians, we don’t have to worry about who will come and help us because we know that we can count on God.
 Because He is God, He can do things that people can’t.
 It is great to know that we can depend on God.
 Does knowing that God is there to help you give you courage?

 Through God, we shall do valiantly, And it is He who will tread down our adversaries.

-When a team’s best player leaves the field injured in sporting events, there is usually a letdown that the other team tries to capitalize on.
-Yet even when they are down, if they look up and see their star player running back onto the field, their confidence returns, and their level of play improves.
+Have you ever moved away from a neighborhood of good friends?
+They were there for you when you needed help.
+Now you are starting over, all alone.
+It can seem so challenging.
 In life, if we try to face problems alone, it is easy to get discouraged and feel like we are losing the battle.
-Yet when we sense the presence of God, and He shows His power in the situation, our confidence soars because we know victory is at hand.
+The good news is that we can never move to where the presence of God is not there.
+When God shows His power in the lives, our confidence soars because we know victory is at hand.
 Are you putting your confidence in God to win the victory?

 2 Samuel 7:1-8:18